When does the “Night” begin?

 The second indication to offer us the correct definition of the night can be found in the following verse:

 “You shall observe the Contact Prayers (Salat) at the "tarafai” (two terminals) of the day .......”
 11:114

 The key word in the above verse in relation to our subject matter is the Arabic word "tarafai".
-This word is the plural form of the word "taraf", and the word "taraf" means a terminal or an edge.
+This word is the plural form of the word "taraf", and the word "taraf" means a terminal or end point.

-This word speaks of two specific terminals/edges of the day.
+This word speaks of two specific terminals/ends of the day.

 What follows is that if sunrise and sunset are the beginning and end of the day, then by definition, and in reverse, they must also be the end and beginning of the night respectively.

 To conclude, the correct definition of the night, and in the light of the Quran, is the period between sunset and sunrise.

 We also read in 11:114 a reference to the “Zulafan min al-layl”.
 This phrase translates to the “near parts of the night”.
 What are they near to?
 They can only be near to the two points given in the same verse, and these are the “tarafai al-nahar” (ends of the day).
 The ends of the day as per the "Fourth Indication" are sunrise and sunset.